rmsadik/style-guides/javascript/README.md

     ```

   * <a name="15.3" href="#15.3">15.3</a>.
     Document functions where possible.
 Generally, named functions should all have proper documentation blocks.
-At the very least, each block should document the expected inputs and outputs (both their purpose and data type).
-Ideally, a documentation block gives the reader a good idea of what the function will do and how to use it -- without reading any of its code.
+See [4.3](#4.3).

   * <a name="15.4" href="#15.4">15.4</a>.
     Give functions descriptive, [imperative](https://en.wikipedia.org/wiki/Imperative_mood) names.